 In order to assure brake system performance, all brake system components should be inspected periodically.
-Suggested service intervals can be found in the "Maintenance Schedule" in this manual.
+Refer to the "Maintenance Schedules" in Section 8 for the proper maintenance intervals.

 Riding the brakes can lead to brake failure and possibly an accident.
 Driving with your foot resting or riding on the brake pedal can result in abnormally high brake temperatures, excessive lining wear, and possible brake damage.
-You wouldn't have your full braking capacity in an emergency.
+You would not have your full braking capacity in an emergency.